mickhansen/dataloader-sequelize/README.md

 ## Limitations

 Only plain requests are batched, meaning requests with includes and transactions are skipped.
 The batching does handle limit, and where; but different limits and wheres are placed in different batches.
-Currently this module only uses leverages the batching functionality from dataloader, caching is disabled.
+Currently this module only leverages the batching functionality from dataloader, caching is disabled.

 # API